 Note that if serving guests, it is traditional to offer them the choicest meat on the fish – which is the cheek, two small morsels that have the best taste and texture on the whole fish – try it and see.
 If you are for some reason grossed out (and why is beyond me) invite me over and I’ll eat them!

-My version of this recipe adds a few new touches to the classic version: I add a few chopped fermented black beans and a bit of sesame oil.
+My version of this Cantonese staple adds a few new touches to the classic version: I add a few chopped fermented black beans and a bit of sesame oil.
 To my palate, they improve the recipe, but feel free to omit these if you’re a purist.

 Battle on – The Generalissimo